yhvreddy/schools.anuehub.com/README.md

 Project Details
 ---------------
- - School Management System is application to manage all school data and updating students daily information to there parents.
+ - School Management System is an application to manage all school data and tracking student's daily reports and send them to there parents by SMS or Mails.

 Modules
 - Adminissions